Econ 101 - Microeconomics » Winter 2022 » iVAT Chapter 14

 A. Due to the fact that in order to sell an additional unit, a monopolist must reduce the price for all of the previous units.

-B. Due to the fact that in order to purchase additional unit, a monopolist must increase the price for all of the previous units.
+B. Due to the fact that in order to sell an additional unit, a monopolist must increase the price for all of the previous units.

 C. Due to the fact that a monopolist is a price taker.

-D. Due to the fact that in order to sell an additional unit, a monopolist must increase the price for all of the previous units.
+D. Due to the fact that in order to purchase additional unit, a monopolist must increase the price for all of the previous units.

 Question #3